 The only time when it would be a good idea not to use this technique is if you are cooking something like salmon or other types of fish.

-There are two main types of grills available to use and this is a gas grill or a coal grill.
+There are two main types of grills available to use and this is a gas grill and a coal grill.

 If you do want to add sauce when it is done cooking, then make sure that you wait until the end of the cooking time.
 This will help prevent the sauce from burning and can also give a nice glaze on top of your food for added flavor.